cyberwizard1001/AnokhaContent/scaHunt.md

 ---
 ## Rules & Regulations
--   3 members in a team.
+1. 3 members in a team.
--   Every team should have their own unique team’s name.
+2. Every team should have their own unique team’s name.
--   This is a Single Round event.
+3. This is a Single Round event.
--   Reporting place and time for the event and for spot registration:
+4. Reporting place and time for the event and for spot registration.
   - Place: Main Checkpoint (CYBER LAB)
--   Time: **09:00 AM -09:30 AM**.
+  - Time: 09:30 AM Sharp.
+5. Only Single user registration, team members will be decided before the event starts.
+6. Participants can come along with their teammates and decide their teams
--   Code of Conduct will be issued to all the teams during the event.
+7. Code of Conduct will be issued to all the teams during the event.
--   Violating the Code of Conduct will be charged under malpractice.
+8. Violating the Code of Conduct will be charged under malpractice.
--   Teams will be eliminated from the event if they are charged under malpractice.
+9. Teams will be eliminated from the event if they are charged under malpractice.
+10. Prize for the Winners:
+•	1st place - ₹ 5000
+•	2nd place - ₹ 3000

+**ALERT: VIOLATIONS OF ANY RULES, INCLUDING ATTEMPTS TO MALPRACTICE AND MISBEHAVIOR TOWARDS VOLUNTEERS, WILL DISQUALIFY THE TEAM.**